dotnet/docs-maui/docs/user-interface/visual-states.md

 </Style>
 ```

-When this style is included in a page-level resource dictionary, the `Style` object will be applied to all <xref:Microsoft.Maui.Controls.Entry> objects on the page.
+When this style is included in a page-level resource dictionary, the <xref:Microsoft.Maui.Controls.Style> object will be applied to all <xref:Microsoft.Maui.Controls.Entry> objects on the page.
 Therefore, all <xref:Microsoft.Maui.Controls.Entry> objects on the page will respond in the same way to their visual states.

 ## Visual states in .NET MAUI